Frequently Asked Questions

 A: You may submit one of three documents: a copy of your official final transcripts, diploma, or your teaching license if your teaching license clearly states the degree that you hold.

 Q: Why do I have to pay a late fee?

-A: All registration materials (registration form, full payment, and documentation of Bachelor’s degree for all new students) are due no less than seven calendar days prior to the first day of class.
+A: All registration materials (registration form, full payment, and documentation of Bachelor’s degree for all new students) are due no less than seven calendar days prior to the class start date.
 If materials are received after the seven day point, students will have to pay a $50 late registration fee.

 Q: When is the registration deadline?

 A: Classes remain open for enrollment until the first day of class unless the enrollment reaches capacity.
-When registering less than seven calendar days prior to the first day of class, students must pay a $50 late registration fee.
+When registering less than seven calendar days prior to the class start date, students must pay a $50 late registration fee.
 To qualify for online registration students must request an online login ID and password at least 4 business days prior to the start of the course.
 Please vist our Registration page for more information about registration processes and deadlines.